fabandmina/fabandmina.github.io/content/blog/genki.en.md

 ## Our impressions on Genki
 {{< score 5 >}}
-Genki stands out as an exceptional insurance provider, particularly tailored for avid travelers seeking comprehensive coverage for their journeys.
+Genki stands out as an exceptional insurance provider, particularly tailored for avid travelers seeking comprehensive health coverage for their journeys.

 First and foremost, the ease of signing up is noteworthy.
 The entire process is conveniently conducted online, demanding only a mere ten minutes of your time.
 Unlike some competitors, Genki doesn't burden you with additional documentation, such as intricate travel plans or proof of residency.